Riixardo/space.exe/README.md

-# SpaceEXE, by a group of 4
+# SpaceEXE

 ## About
 SpaceEXE is an exploration-themed game made for UofTHacks 2023.
 It is a first person simulation of a rocket blast off from a post-apocalyptic Earth, taking you to an unknown Planet X. The goal of the game is to convey a sense of interest and excitement for the exploration of the unknown in the universe.
+The game was made in a group of 4 people.

 ## How To Play
 - WASD for movement